rytional/Fabled-Adventure/README.md

 All races have at least one special armor and a special weapon if not more.

-Biggium - Ore used to craft armor fit for giants as well as tools that give special abilities.
+Gynormium - Ore used to craft armor fit for giants as well as tools that give special abilities.

 Dragonite - Ore used to craft armor fit for the Dragon Born as well as tools that give special abilities.